 When grooming your dog, do not focus only on the coat.
 You also need to clean the ears, brush the teeth, trim nails, and check for ticks or fleas.
 Doing these things regularly will help in detecting diseases and other abnormalities early.

-The Border Collie is an alert, sharp, obedient, intelligent, hardworking, and persistent herd dog.
+The Border collie is an alert, sharp, obedient, intelligent, hard-working, and persistent herd dog.
 It is a good family dog especially when it is properly raised and trained at a young age.
 It generally gets along with children and other pets.
-However, its herding instincts cause it to nip, chase and bark.
+However, its herding instincts cause it to nip, chase, and bark.
 This behaviour can be corrected or lessened with proper training.

 Training this breed is quite easy and enjoyable.
-Its brainpower is incomparable and this dog is often considered the smartest in the world.
-As a highly sensitive canine, it eagerly responds to commands and easily recognises owners’ needs.
+Its brainpower is incomparable and this dog is often considered the smartest canine in the world.
+As a highly sensitive canine, it eagerly responds to commands and easily recognises its owners’ needs.
 It loves physically challenging and mentally stimulating training exercises such as sheepdog trials, advanced obedience, freestyle obedience, and tracking.

 Are you sure the Border Collie is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz